ShaharyarShakir/devops-practice/Readme.md

 # [Day 10]
   ### Topic: Vprofile using vagrant provising
-  - Learn how to launch a project using scripts only
+  - Learned: how to launch a project using scripts only
     ### Stack used:
     - same stack as above

+# [Day 11]
+### Topic: How the internet work
+- Learned: How we are connected to the world